Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/physics.md

 ---
 id: physics
 title: Physics
-Description: Brief explination on using Physics in Netcode for GameObjects
+Description: Brief explanation on using Physics in Netcode for GameObjects
 ---

 There are many different ways to do physics in multiplayer games.
 Netcode for GameObjects (Netcode) has a built in approach which allows for server authoritative physics where the physics simulation is only run on the server.
 To enable network physics add a `NetworkRigidbody` component to your object.